jessicamdittrich/CHG-JD051922/README.md

 ![screenshot JavaScript code](assets/screenshot.jpg)

 ## Notes
 As I was new to this, I received help from TA's Cody and Manan.
 They were both amazing and helpful with explaining things.
 Cody helped me with the code from scratch.
 Once completed and our session ended I noticed an issue that I was unable to resolve.
 Manan helped me resolve this while also making me think.
-He also pointed out an error and left my on my own to resolve.
-I am proud to say I was able to fix this on my own.
+He also pointed out an error and left me on my own to resolve.
+I am proud to say that I was able to fix this by myself.
 I also learned that dumbing down my JavaScript code in a way that anyone could read it will help me in the future.

 ## Final Product
 [Click here to view](https://jessicamdittrich.github.io/CHG-JD051922)